Stan Rettew

-Stan Rettew is a former American football, baseball, and softball coach and college athletics administrator.
+Stan Rettew is an American former football, baseball, and softball coach and college athletics administrator.
 He served as the head football coach at Mayville State University in Mayville, North Dakota in from 1996 to 2001 and Huron University—in Huron, South Dakota from 2002 to 2004, compiling a career college football record of 18–58.
 Rettew was also the head baseball coach at Iowa Wesleyan College—now known as Iowa Wesleyan University—in Mount Pleasant, Iowa from 1985 to 1986, tallying a mark of 26–27, and the head softball coach at Mayville State from 1994 to 1998.

 Rettew attended Warwick High School in Lititz, Pennsylvania, where he played football and was a member of the Lancaster-Lebanon League championship team in 1977.
 He went on to Salem College—now known as Salem University—Salem, West Virginia before transferring to Iowa Wesleyan.